She's That Founder: Business Strategy and Time Management for Impactful Female Leaders

 Grab a seat at the table with me each week for candid conversations with culture-shifting, glass ceiling-busting, trailblazing women leading enterprises making a change in the world.

 We discuss what makes them tick and how they get it all done.
-And we share actionable strategies to help you and your team get organized - so you can focus on your company’s growth, profit and impact.
+And we share actionable strategies to help you and your team get organized - so you can focus on your co

 Want to increase revenue and impact?
 Listen to “My Good Woman” for insights on business strategy and female leadership to scale your business.
 Each episode offers advice on effective communication, team building, and management.
 Learn to master routines and systems to boost productivity and prevent burnout.
 Our delegation tips and business consulting will advance your executive leadership skills and presence.